chaboihenry/Trading-Algorithmn/README.md

 # Live Trading Agent

-A production-ready trading bot that combines sentiment analysis and pairs trading using a machine learning meta-learner.
-Runs on Alpaca paper trading platform with daily execution.
+A production-ready trading bot with comprehensive risk management, real-time monitoring, and performance tracking.
+Combines sentiment analysis and pairs trading using a machine learning meta-learner.

 ## 🚀 Quick Start